Tempo-Organization/tempo-cli/docs/to_do_list.md

 ## To Do:
+- [ ] tui bugging
+- [ ] Switch to `pathlib` from strings
+- [ ] fix logging not fully etending to end for color background
+- [ ] think more about what to do with concurrent instances running/logs with them
+- [ ] cleanup settings, remove global vars, only load from one place when accessing a setting from the json, add toml support
 - [ ] recheck over symlink logic, make sure everywhere uses it where it should
 - [ ] clean up hook states, and add any missing states
 - [ ] sig logic, should copy existing and create if not exist on file placement option, or show warning